JimSchofield/guty-blocks/README.md

 ## How to start
 Make sure you have installed the Gutenberg plugin in WordPress
-1) Clone into the plugins folder of your wordpress
+1) Clone into the plugins folder of your WordPress
 2) run npm install
 3) Activate the plugin